 The number of refugee children has been increasing across Europe over recent years.

 The UK - along with Germany, Sweden and Norway are the main destination countries.
 Save the Children are currently estimating that there are around 5,000 ‘unaccompanied’ children languishing in European refugee camps without having an adult responsible for their care.
 This is not a surprise considering some 3.5 million children are displaced within Syria.
 Children still inside Syria report feeling hopeless: often they have witnessed their friends and relatives being killed.

-Refugee children are arriving in the UK right now in growing numbers.
-Many are traumatised having witnessed extreme acts of violence.
-Many have been brutally persecuted and are escaping some of the the most war torn parts of the world.
-These children and young people present in desperate need of help and support.
-Although there is considerable focus on the Syrian refugee crisis, we have children from Eritrea, Iran, Afghanistan, Iraq and Pakistan – this a problem that does not respect borders.
+These children and young people are arriving in the UK in growing numbers.
+Many are deeply traumatised having witnessed extreme acts of violence.
+Others have been brutally persecuted and are fleeing some of the most war torn parts of the world.

-At Rainbow we are focused on attracting, training and supporting foster carers who want to help meet this urgent and rapidly growing need.
-We require people from all ethnicities and cultural backgrounds who might be willing to consider fostering- especially people who have experience of working with children who have suffered trauma, or who might have similar linguistic or cultural backgrounds to these desperate refugees.
+At Rainbow we are focused on attracting, training and supporting people who want to help meet this urgent and rapidly growing need.
+We require people from all ethnicities and cultural backgrounds to become foster carers.